openeuler-mirror/openEuler-portal/app/en/faq/index.md

 /dev/mapper/openEuler-swap swap swap defaults 0 0
 ```

-### 22. What should I do when openEuler fails to reinstall due to drive failure caused by inactive logical volume groups?
+### 22. What should I do when openEuler fails to reinstall due to drive failure caused by inactivated logical volume groups?

-Before reinstalling openEuler, any inactivate logical volume groups must be restored to a normal state or clear them to avoid exceptions during the reinstallation process.
+Before reinstalling openEuler, any inactivated logical volume groups must be restored to a normal state or clear them to avoid exceptions during the reinstallation process.
 For example:

 - Restore the logical volume group.